"To be a leading liberal arts University in Asia for the world delivering academic excellence in a caring, creative and global culture."

 During the final year of your study before you graduate

 Your responses will help you understand your own expectations and experiences.
-More importantly, they will provide important data for the University to continuously improve its learning and teaching activities and support for students.
+More importantly, your participation in the Student Learning Experience Questionnaires will provide important data for the University to continuously improve its learning and teaching initiatives.
+Our timely support in both academic and personal growth could also be rendered to YOU if necessary.

-To help you trace and track your own completion, after completing each Tracking Survey, you will receive your own individual report on your progress as compared with the previous one, as well as a reference to the progress of your fellow students.
+To help you trace and track your own completion towards the exercise, after completing each Student Learning Experience Questionnaire, you will receive your own individual report on your progress as compared with the previous one, as well as against the progress of your fellow students.
 The report will provide you with useful information about your education at HKBU.

 University Academic Profile